qdelamea/eShopOnContainerApps/README.md

 # eShop on Azure Container Apps

 An enhancement of the *[eShopOnDapr](https://github.com/dotnet-architecture/eShopOnDapr)* project that proposes to deploy eShop on Azure.
-The microservices are deployed on Azure Container Apps, a new Azure service dedicated to deploying microservices at a lower rate, while the other components use Azure classic services such as Service Bus, Cosmos DB, and SQL Database.
+The microservices are deployed on Azure Container Apps, a new Azure service dedicated to deploying microservices quickly with minimal effort, while the other components use Azure classic services such as Service Bus, Cosmos DB, and SQL Database.

 ## Learn more about this project